influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 You can override this value to be less than the maximum value, which can be useful in cases where you are running the InfluxDB along with other processes on the same machine and want to ensure that the database doesn't completely starve those those processes.

 > ***Note:***
->Setting `GOMAXPROCS=1` will eliminate all parallelization.
+> Setting `GOMAXPROCS=1` will eliminate all parallelization.

+#### InfluxDB Environment Variables

-## Using the Configuration File
+## Using the configuration file

 The InfluxDB system has internal defaults for all of the settings in the configuration file.
 To view the default configuration settings, use the `influxd config` command.

-The configuration file is located here:
+The local InfluxDB configuration file is located here:

 - Linux: `/etc/influxdb/influxdb.conf`
 - MacOS: `/usr/local/etc/influxdb.conf`

-All settings that are commented out are set to the internal system defaults.
+Settings that are commented out are set to the internal system defaults.
 Uncommented settings override the internal defaults.
 Note that the local configuration file does not need to include every configuration setting.

 There are two ways to launch InfluxDB with your configuration file: